animetauren/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

         # wget http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-5.noarch.rpm
         # rpm -ivh epel-release-7-5.noarch.rpm

+10b	If you cannot download the rpm package and need to build the package manually.
+Refer to the steps in [RPM Build ReadMe](https://github.com/Azure/WALinuxAgent/tree/2.0/rpm).

+**Note:** Make sure to have the following packages installed or else the build will fail.
+	# yum install python-setuptools
+	# yum install sudo.x86_64

 11. Install the Azure Linux Agent by running the following command:

         # sudo yum install WALinuxAgent